 Le Rêve (Rua Marquês de Paranaguá, 329, Consolação), upscale weekend cocktail lounge with dancing, good sound and lights, mixed gay-friendly crowd.

-Tunnel (Rue dos Ingleses 355), longtime Bela Vista gay-favorite nightclub, camp drag shows, DJ sets, go-go boys, younger mostly male crowd.
+Tunnel (Rue dos Ingleses 355), longtime Bela Vista gay-friendly nightclub, camp drag shows, DJ sets, go-go boys, young mixed men/women crowd.

 Vermont Itaim Bar & Restaurant (Rua Pedroso Alvarenga, 1192, Itaim Bibi/Pinheiros), restaurant and cocktail bar, shows, DJ sets, Samba music; gayest on Sundays.